10 Tips to Ease Flu Symptoms

-If the air is dry, a warm mist humidifier or vaporizer can moisten the air and help ease congestion and coughing.
-Be sure to keep the humidifier clean, however, to prevent the growth of bacteria and molds.
+If the air in your house is dry, a warm mist humidifier or vaporizer can moisten it to ease congestion and coughs.
+Keep the device clean to prevent the growth of bacteria and molds.

-Saline nose drops are available over-the-counter at any drug or grocery store and are effective, safe, and nonirritating, even for children.
-Put several drops into one nostril, and then gently blow the mucus and saline out of that nostril.
-Repeat the process in the opposite nostril until both are unblocked.
+Saline nose drops or sprays are available over-the-counter at any drug or grocery store.
+They work, they’re safe -- even for kids -- and they won’t make your sore throat worse.
+Put several drops into one nostril, and gently blow the mucus and saline out.
+Repeat the process on the other side until both are unblocked.

-- Any temperature 100.4 degrees Fahrenheit or higher in an infant less than 3 months of age
+- A temperature 100.4 F or higher in an infant less than 3 months of age

-- Temperature higher than 102 degrees Fahrenheit in older children or adults
+- Temperature higher than 102 F in older children or adults

-- Hoarseness, sore throat, or a cough that will not go away
+- Hoarseness, sore throat, or a cough that won’t go away